England And Italy Brace For Euro 2020 Showdown - UrduPoint

 Southgate's men will be willed on by the vast majority of a crowd that created a crackling atmosphere for England's last 16 win over Germany and the semi-final success against Denmark.

-"We've all waited so long as players, as public, as people to see us in a final," said Kane.
-"So these are the opportunities you have to grab with both hands."
-Kane, who said the squad had received a message of support from Hollywood actor Tom Cruise, added: "We have an amazing chance to win our second major trophy as a country.

-"The players we've had over the years and produced, we feel proud to be representing them as well."
+Kane said he and his team-mates will embrace the weight of expectation.

+"To see the fans on the street like they have been and to see the reception we've had as we've pulled into the hotel here and as we left St George's Park, it just shows us how big an occasion it is," he said.

+"We've been knocking down barriers along the way but we started this tournament with an aim to win it and we've now got the opportunity."
 Southgate has a potential headache after revealing that Manchester City midfielder Phil Foden, who has featured in three Euro 2020 matches so far, is a doubt for the final due to a foot injury.

+Queen Elizabeth II and British Prime Minister Boris Johnson have sent good luck messages to the England team.

+"I send my good wishes for tomorrow with the hope that history will record not only your success but also the spirit, commitment and pride with which you have conducted yourselves," said the Queen, who handed England captain Bobby Moore the World Cup more than half a century ago.

+Johnson praised England's stars for lifting the nation's spirits with their run to the final.

+"We are not just hoping or praying.
+We believe in you, Gareth, and your incredible squad," Johnson wrote in an open letter to Southgate and his squad.

-- Italy redemption - Standing in England's way are a battle-hardened Italy side who have restored the nation's pride after failing to qualify for the 2018 World Cup.
+"On behalf of the entire nation, good luck, have a great game - and bring it home!"
+Standing in England's way are a battle-hardened Italy side who have restored the nation's pride after failing to qualify for the 2018 World Cup.

 England have never beaten Italy at a major tournament, although meetings between the nations have been few and far between.